Claiming superannuation and superannuation insurance

 You can lodge a superannuation claim as soon as you stop work.
 This means you can:

-- claim super insurance benefits when you are not working but are yet to retire, and
+- claim super insurance benefits when you can't work due to illness, injury or disability

-- claim your super as a lump sum or in instalments once you have retired.
+- claim your super account balance as a lump sum or in instalments once you have retired.

 For disability benefits claims you need a claim form, medical reports that support the claim, relevant documents from medical and other authorities, relevant tax records and written submissions.
 It is really important to get help with a claim.